ojdon/ojdon.github.io/_posts/2018-02-17-How-to-earn-Bitcoin-for-free.md

 ---
 layout: post
 title: "This is how I earn Bitcoin for free!"
-description: Want to get into the new and exciting world of Bitcoin?
+description: Do you to get into the new and exciting world of Bitcoin?
 Want to do it for free?
 This is how I've been earning Bitcoin for free.
-date:   2018-02-17 14:55:00
+date: 2018-02-17 12:25:00
-categories:bitcoin
+categories: bitcoin
 ---

 Bitcoin is one of the biggest players in the exciting new world of cryptocurrency.
 But are you still unsure in investing in some?
 Well, I have a nice solution to obtaining Bitcoin without investing.